appgurueu/adv_chat/Readme.md

 ## Terminology

-Chatter : Participant in chat, be it a Minetest player, IRC user, or Discord member Targets/Mentions :
+Chatter : Participant in chat, be it a Minetest player, IRC user, or Discord member
+Role : "Group" of chatters
+Targets/Mentions : Roles or chatters mentioned using `@`

 ## Features